WallarooLabs/wally/book/python/using-connectors.md

 This connector provides Kafka source and sink support.
 This uses the [kafka library](https://pypi.org/project/kafka/).
 Consumer group based sources are supported to allow easier management of your source's progress through a topic.

 While Wallaroo already has built-in Kafka support, using the connector allows you to support the use of consumer groups and reuse any logic you might already have around offset management and consumer lifecycles.
-We're looking for feedback, so if your Kafka usecase doesn't seem to fit either option, please let us know.
+We're looking for feedback, so if your Kafka usecase doesn't seem to fit either option, please let us know at [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).

 ### Kinesis